 These functions control how bitfields are packed into a variable.
 See Bitfields for an introduction to using bitfields.
-The packing is different depending on if the Template is in big or little endian mode.
+The packing is different depending on if the Template is in big or little endian mode and the packing may change after calling the LittleEndian or BigEndian functions.
 In little endian mode the default is right-to-left and in big endian mode the default is left-to-right.

-double ConvertBytesToDouble( uchar byteArray[] ) float ConvertBytesToFloat( uchar byteArray[] ) hfloat ConvertBytesToHFloat( uchar byteArray[] )
+double ConvertBytesToDouble(uchar byteArray[]) float ConvertBytesToFloat(uchar byteArray[]) hfloat ConvertBytesToHFloat(uchar byteArray[])